Close

 2 Objectives

-With this in mind, on December 3, 2024, SCO members reaffirmed their “shared commitment to taking concerted action at the national, regional, and international levels to scale up water management related solutions that have been developed by SCO projects” through the One Water Summit Declaration.
+In this spirit of joint effort, on December 3, 2024, SCO members reaffirmed their “shared commitment to taking concerted action at the national, regional, and international levels to scale up water management related solutions that have been developed by SCO projects” through the One Water Summit Declaration.

 3 Governance

 As a best-effort-based international initiative, the SCO works in a fully multilateral way.
 In every country, a Focal Point is designated to take part to Steering Committee meetings scheduled at least twice a year to make decisions on SCO programmes and functioning.
 Among these Focal Points, a subgroup forms the Programme Committee on a rotating basis to oversee SCO activities – Projects and Working Groups – carried out by all members.
-These committees as well as all activities are supported by the SCO Secretariat, provided by one SCO member.
+These committees as well as all activities are supported by the SCO Secretariat, provided by one SCO member, currently the French space agency CNES.

-SCO Projects designate satellite-based applications for climate change monitoring, mitigation and adaptation supported by SCO Signatories and meeting the following criteria:
+SCO Projects designate satellite-based applications for climate change monitoring, mitigation and adaptation purposes.

 7 FAQ